jimvdl/typven/README.md

 `typven` is a command-line interface for vendoring local Typst packages.
-Its core job is to take packages and place them in the designated local Typst package directory to make them available system-wide.
+Its core job is to take local packages that are not shared through [Typst's package management] and place them in the designated local Typst package directory to make them available system-wide.

 For more information see the Typst [packages] repository.